-Long dormant Iceland volcano erupts for first time in 6,000 years
+Long-dormant Iceland volcano erupts for first time in 6,000 years

 Hours after bursting through, lava had traveled about six-tenths of a mile down the mountain and covered an area around one-third of a mile wide, according to the meteorological department’s website.

 The department began recording a rise in daily earthquakes and other seismic activity on the peninsula on Feb.
-24. By early March, it reported that a small-scale volcanic eruption could likely occur.
+24. By early March, it reported that a small-scale volcanic eruption was likely to occur.
 Still, there was no certainty around timing: The eruption itself took scientists by surprise, the AP reported, as seismic activity had decreased slightly right before it.

 Iceland experienced a far more disruptive volcanic eruption in an area called Eyjafjallajökull in 2010.
 That volcano spewed so much molten ash it grounded flights from Europe and impacted travel worldwide for weeks.